 I started crying and he wanted to know what was going on – I said I LOVE YOU – I love you so much – I felt utterly vulnerable, beautiful, valiant and happy.
 He looked at me with the eyes of love – so utterly happy himself – so grateful – he picked me up again and started spinning me around in the middle of the road.
 We were kissing and laughing and falling down.
 I’m not sure how we ever made it back to his place.

-In my young life I had already lived the richness of many experiences – kindness, caring friends, being a mother, success, being a leader and teacher, making a difference in the lives of thousands of people through my work.
+In my young life I had already lived the richness of many experiences – kindness, caring friends, being a mother, a certain amount of success, being a leader and teacher and being given the privilege of making a difference in the lives of thousands of people through my work.
 This kind of love with Peter, with the divine portal open to us made everything else pale in comparison, somehow.
 It was so real, God was so close, and the beauty and love was infused in everything.